Maneren/dotfiles/README.md

 > [!CAUTION]
 > Don't blindly install this!
 Read through the files and backup your original
 > dotfiles first.
-Especially the `zsh` configuration files contain many options
+Especially the shell configuration files contain many options
 > specific to my system that can mess up your shell (e.g. `$PATH`) or even parts
 > of the DE if you have too different installation.
-Additionally, `zsh` and
+Additionally, `zsh`, `fish`
-> `nvim` will start automatically downloading plugins on the first startup;
+> and `nvim` will start automatically downloading plugins on the first startup;
 > review them as well.

 ### Dotfiles